gostavee/node-react-starter-kit/README.md

   install here : <a href="https://www.mongodb.com/">https://www.mongodb.com/</a>

 ### Installing
+Download the repo

-after installing node and npm, open the command line, navigate to the project directory
+after installing node and npm, download the repo, open the command line, navigate to the project directory

 for example in windows
 ```